NASM CNC Study Guide

 Supplements for Muscle Gain and Recovery

-There are many dietary supplements that are marketed for the enhancement of muscle mass, strength, losing weight, optimal athletic performance, and also recovery from hard exercise sessions.
+Many dietary supplements are marketed for enhancing muscle mass and strength, losing weight, optimal athletic performance, and recovery from hard exercise sessions.

 The strongest evidence we see is from only three things.
 These are protein, creatine, and essential amino acids.